llxxbb/Nature/doc/EN/help/relation.md

 ### Executor

-`Executor` currently has three forms: converter, pre-filter, and post-filter.
+`Executor` has three forms currently: converter, pre-filter, and post-filter.
 Its configuration adopts the following form.

 ```json
 {